-I have two main research areas: science fiction and fictional futures, and digital media and fandom.
+I have two main research areas: speculative fiction and fictional futures, and digital media and fandom.
 I approach both with a queer cultural studies methodology and close attention to issues of gender and race.
-My work on science fiction focuses on cultural production by marginalized creators––mainly women, queers, and people of color––in Britain and the US, from the early twentieth century to the present.
+My work on speculative fiction focuses on cultural production by marginalized creators––mainly women, queers, and people of color––in Britain and the US, from the early twentieth century to the present.
 My work on digital media has so far focused on the new artistic forms that are emerging from fan communities, particularly digital remix video (vidding), especially as these forms engage critical readings of media texts and are used to participate in social justice activism.
 I am interested in both documenting and utilizing fan vidders’ creative and critical techniques.

 My first book, Old Futures: Speculative Fiction and Queer Possibility (NYU Press, 2018) explores alternative futures dreamed up by feminists, queers, and people of color in twentieth- and twenty-first-century Britain and America––from feminist utopians to video remixers––in order to inquire into historical and political narratives that the seemingly transparent terminology of the future has obscured.
 I argue that, as speculation becomes a crucial theoretical framework from which philosophers and cultural critics analyze the present and the future, the history of speculative cultural production that has emerged from bodies marked by race, gender, and sexual deviance must be part of the conversation.